-The Camino de Santiago (the Way of St. James) is a large network of ancient pilgrim routes stretching across Europe and coming together at the tomb of St. James (Santiago in Spanish) in Santiago de Compostela in north-west Spain.
+The Camino de Santiago (the Way of St. James) is an extensive network of ancient pilgrim routes stretching across Europe and coming together at the tomb of St. James (Santiago in Spanish) in Santiago de Compostela in northwest Spain.

-The history of the Camino de Santiago goes back at the beginning of the 9th century (year 814) moment of the discovery of the tomb of the evangelical apostle of the Iberian Peninsula.
-Since this discovery, Santiago de Compostela becomes a peregrination point of the entire European continent.
+The history of the Camino de Santiago goes back to the beginning of the 9th century (year 814) moment of the discovery of the tomb of the evangelical apostle of the Iberian Peninsula.
+Since this discovery, Santiago de Compostela has become a peregrination point of the entire European continent.

 The Way was defined then by the net of Roman routes that joined the neuralgic points of the Peninsula.
-The impressive human flow that from very soon went towards Galicia made quickly appear lots of hospitals, churches, monasteries, abbeys and towns around the route.
-During the 14th century the pilgrimage began to decay, fact brought by the wars, the epidemics and the natural catastrophes.
+The impressive human flow that soon went towards Galicia quickly made many hospitals, churches, monasteries, abbeys, and towns around the route appear.
+During the 14th century, the pilgrimage began to decay, brought about by wars, epidemics, and natural catastrophes.

-The recovery of the route begins at the end of the 19th century, but it is during the last quarter of the 20th century when the authentic contemporary resurge of the peregrination takes place.
-There is no doubt that the social, tourist, cultural or sport components have had a great importance in the “jacobea” revitalization but we cannot forget that the route has gained its prestige thanks to its spiritual value.
+The recovery of the route begins at the end of the 19th century.
+Still, it is during the last quarter of the 20th century when the authentic contemporary resurge of the peregrination takes place.
+The social, tourist, cultural, or sports components have had great importance in the “jacobea” revitalization.
+Still, we cannot forget that the route has gained prestige thanks to its spiritual value.